mozilla-services/mozilla-pipeline-schemas/README.md

 ## Contributions

-* All pull requests must be made against the `dev` branch, direct commits to `master` are not permitted.
 * All non trivial contributions should start with an issue being filed (if it is a new feature please propose your design/approach before doing any work as not all feature requests are accepted).